If you are interested in growing mango trees, then you’ve come to the right place.

 Once a young mango tree has become established and developed a canopy that can support regular fruit production, the tree should be immediately cut off from all compost, fish emulsion, fertilizers (anything that can raise the soil nitrogen levels).

-That is because we want to promote increased fruit set (not vegetative growth), which in turn will also slow down the tree’s growth rate.
+That is because we want to promote increased fruit set (and not vegetative growth), which in turn will also help to slow down the tree’s growth rate.

 Additionally, according to Australia’s Department of Primary Industries and Regional Development’s Agriculture and Food: “providing excessive amounts of nitrogen can lead to “poor [flavor] quality and green fruit with poor storage characteristics.“

-Finally, homeowners can inadvertently feed excessive amounts of nitrogen to their mango trees via turf fertilizers that traditionally contain a lot of nitrogen.
+Finally, it should be noted that homeowners can inadvertently feed excessive amounts of nitrogen to their mango trees via turf fertilizers that traditionally contain a lot of nitrogen.
 Even if the turf fertilizer isn’t applied near the trees, mango tree root zones often extend 2-3 times beyond the canopy.

 As a result, homeowners who want to maintain small mango trees should exercise extreme caution with how/where they are applying turf fertilizer.